JVC HR-3300: Prior efforts

-The first video recording system sold directly to home users was the 1963 1/4-inch open reel Telcan from the UK, but this was not a commercial success.
+The first video recording system sold directly to home consumers was the 1963 1/4-inch open reel Telcan from the UK, but this was not a commercial success.
 Sony's CV-2000 was a complete system based on commercial 1/2-inch tape on open reels, requiring the user to thread the tape around the helical scan heads.
 In order to conserve tape, the system recorded every other field of the television signal, producing half-resolution output.
 Similar models from Ampex and RCA followed that year.
 The number of video tape recorders continued to increase during the late 1960s, leading to the EIAJ-1 standard for 1/2-inch tape on a 7 inch reel.
 The follow-up EIAJ-2 built the take-up reel into the recorder body.

 In September 1971, Sony introduced the U-matic format, aimed at professional users, which replaced the open reels with a cassette.
 The next year Philips introduced the Video Cassette Recording format specifically for home users.
 Over the next five years, a number of companies introduced similar cassette-based home formats, all of which were incompatible.
 Among the better known examples are Sanyo's V-Cord from 1974, Sony's Betamax from 1975, and Panasonic's VX from 1975.